 Semi-hollow guitars have always had a niche following, but their popularity has substantially increased in recent years thanks to high-profile use by the likes of the Foo Fighters’ Dave Grohl.
-Because of this celebrity endorsement, there has been a boom in new models appearing from various manufacturers, supplementing the classic guitars that have been in continuous production for decades.
+Because of this celebrity endorsement, there’s been a boom in new models appearing from various manufacturers, supplementing the classic guitars that have been in continuous production for decades.

-In this KillerGuitarRigs Review, we’ve reviewed 7 of the best semi hollow guitars on the market today (if you’re looking for fully hollow body guitars, check out this list).
+In this KillerGuitarRigs Review, we’ve reviewed 7 of the best semi-hollow guitars on the market today (if you’re looking for fully hollow body guitars, check out this list).
 We’ve selected models from a number of manufacturers, at prices to suit all budgets.
 As we reviewed these guitars, our primary focus was playability, tone, build quality, and features.

 If you’ve been curious about semi-hollow body guitars and you’re thinking about buying one for yourself, you won’t want to miss this review.

 Features: Nitro finish, T Type humbuckers, PLEK'd frets